cqse/teamscale-profiler-dotnet/documentation/userguide.md

 The revision file consists of a single line of text.
 You can set it using one of these options:
 1. `revision: REVISION`, where `REVISION` is the VCS revision (e.g. Git SHA1 or TFS changeset ID) of your application's code.
-2. `timestamp: 123456789000`, where the numeric value is a Unix timestamp in milliseconds.
-This should match the timestamp of the revision which contains the application's code, and will upload to the default branch specified in Teamscale.
+2. `timestamp: master:123456789000`, where the numeric value is a Unix timestamp in milliseconds.
+This should match the branch and the timestamp of the revision for which coverage is being recorded.
-3. `timestamp: master:123456789000`, where the numeric value is a Unix timestamp in milliseconds.
-This should match the branch and the timestamp of the revision which contains the application's code.
+3. Not recommended: `timestamp: 123456789000`, where the numeric value is a Unix timestamp in milliseconds.
+This should match the timestamp of the revision for which coverage is being recorded, and will upload to the default branch specified in Teamscale.

 Similarly to the PDB directory, you can specify the revision file relative to the loaded assemblies like `revisionFile: '@AssemblyDir\revision.txt'`.
 This will scan the assembly directories in the order of loading for the first found revision file.